 top of page

-Using integrative approaches, we are committed to clarifying the boundaries of sacoglossan species, discovering unrecognized biodiversity in this group, and naming taxa so that scientists can properly communicate with each other.
-Our efforts combined data from DNA sequencing with characters from internal and external morphology, as well as reproductive and larval biology, plus host ecology.
-We have recently pioneered the use of truly integrative Bayesian analyses for marine invertebrates that delimit species using both gene sequence data and continuous morphological characters in one analysis; such approaches hold great promise for more objective evaluation of species hypotheses in soft-bodied animal groups.
+Using integrative approaches, we discover and describe new sacoglossan species.
+Putting names on the unrecognized biodiversity in this group, all taxa can be placed in a phylogenetic context, and scientists can properly communicate with each other about these incredible animals.
+We combine data from DNA sequencing with characters from internal and external morphology, as well as reproductive biology and host ecology.
+We applied integrative Bayesian methods that delimit species using both gene sequence data and continuous morphological characters in one analysis; such approaches hold great promise for more objective evaluation of species hypotheses in soft-bodied animal groups.

 Left, P. barackobamai; Right top, P. kevinleei; bottom, P. brookae